WHAT IS AD?

 Alzheimer’s Disease (AD) is a neurodegenerative disease that primarily affects individuals over 65 years of age.
 It is characterized by a progressive loss of memory that is due to the dysfunction and loss of brain cells (neurons) in brain areas important for cognition.
 While the exact cause of AD is unclear, many AD researchers believe the root cause is aggregation of two abnormal proteins (Aβ and p-tau) that are present inside neurons.
 Initially, single Aβ proteins self-aggregate to form Aβ oligomers, which then stimulates phosphorylation of the second protein into p-tau and aggregation of single p-tau proteins into p-tau aggregates (See figure on right).
 Multiple toxic processes are induced by these Aβ and p-tau oligomers that result in the dysfunction or death of neurons.
 The presence of both these oligomers inside neurons is an early pathogenic event, occurring before overt signs of AD memory loss.

 To our knowledge, there is no known AD therapeutic that has been shown to break-up Aβ and p-tau oligomers inside neurons – which is where they appear to cause the dysfunction and death of neurons.
-NeuroEM has evidence that Transcranial Electromagnetic Treatment (TEMT) breaks up both Aβ and p-tau oligomers inside (and outside) neurons. (see lower picture in right figure).
+NeuroEM has evidence that Transcranial Electromagnetic Treatment (TEMT) breaks up both Aβ and p-tau oligomers inside (and outside) neurons. (see in upper right figure).
 Although this is probably TEMT’s primary mode of action against AD, there are several other beneficial actions of TEMT that NeuroEM has identified, including an increase in neuronal energy production (mitochondrial enhancement).
-This is important because a very early sign of AD, perhaps a decade before AD diagnosis, is reduced energy production in the brain as shown in PET scans.
+In addition, TEMT “rebalances” the immune system in both the blood and brain so that brain inflammation is reduced.

 AD disease has three stages: